notcreeperdude/CSGOROLL-Auto-Daily-Cases-Script/README.md

 Warning: Tampermonkey is only in beta on the Opera browser

-Currently known issue, the popup does not appear on opera or firefox and so the script does not start.
+## Currently known issue, the popup does not appear on opera or firefox and so the script does not work.
+Currently looking for a fix.
+Only use chrome for now

 [Tampermonkey Official Page](https://www.tampermonkey.net/)